mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ### TrueNAS

-Synology's web UI is hard to beat.
+Coming into TrueNAS, I knew my Synology's web UI would be hard to beat.
 It's the most elegant and intuitive interface I've ever seen for a network appliance.
 They did a great job of building a clean UI that spares the end-user from technical details of the underlying filesystem.

-TrueNAS has its hacker charm, but I find it a huge step down from Synology in terms of usability.
-The interface seems designed by someone with a disdain for anything outside the command-line.
+TrueNAS has its hacker charm, but I find it a huge usability downgrade from Synology.
+The interface seems like it was designed by someone with a disdain for anything outside of the command-line.

 {{<gallery caption="The Synology web interface (left) is leaps and bounds ahead of TrueNAS (right).">}}
 {{<img src="synology-dashboard.png" alt="Screenshot of Synology web dashboard" maxWidth="500px">}}